pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/ECE344/2016-10-21-operating-system-basics.md

 	- User code wants to execute some code in kernel mode, so what can it do?
 		1. Write instructions into kernel image - can’t do that due to memory protection.
 		2. Transfer control to arbitrary places in kernel image to skip checks - can’t do this due to memory protection, and control can only be transferred via TRAP to well known kernel entry locations.
-		3. Execute privileged instructions - can’t do this in user mode.
+		3. Execute privileged instructions - can't do this in user mode.
 11. What is the minimum number of privileged instructions that h/w must implement so that the OS can work correctly?
 	- With memory mapped IO, you can hide all device accesses with memory protection.
 So programming the MMU (i.e., modify MMU registers) should be privileged.
 	- Also, returning from a trap (e.g., iret instruction) should ensure that we cannot switch from user to kernel mode and run arbitrary kernel code.
 For example, on x86, a return from trap is guaranteed to execute code with the same or lower privilege level.